 Common myrtle plants (Myrtus communis) are native to the Mediterranean and Southern Europe.
 Myrtle shrubs also grow in parts of Africa, Asia, and the Indian Subcontinent.
 As such, myrtles require warm temperatures and mild winters.

 Myrtle shrubs thrive in USDA Zones 8 to 10 because these areas have a similar climate to the Mediterranean.
-Myrtle shrubs are relatively drought-tolerant and cold-hardy despite their preference for warm climates.
-Myrtles can survive winter temperatures as low as 10ºF.
+In my experience, despite their preference for warm climates, myrtle shrubs are relatively drought-tolerant and cold-hardy.
+They can survive winter temperatures as low as 10ºF.

 When Do You Plant Myrtle Flowers?

-Fall and early spring are the ideal times to plant myrtle shrubs.
-Planting a myrtle in the fall gives the plant plenty of time to establish its roots before the spring.
+I find that fall and early spring are the ideal times to plant myrtle shrubs.
+Planting a myrtle in the fall gives it ample time to establish its roots before the spring.
 Planting a myrtle shrub in the spring allows it to grow before the winter comes.
 Once you’ve planted a myrtle, water it thoroughly to help it acclimatize.

-Myrtle shrubs need locations that get full sun or partial shade.
-In mild climates, plant myrtles in areas that receive about six hours of full sun daily.
-In hotter regions, plant myrtles somewhere that provide partial shade during the afternoon.
-South or west-facing areas are ideal for myrtles.
+For optimal growth, myrtle shrubs need locations with full sun or partial shade.
+In mild climates, I recommend planting myrtles in areas that receive about six hours of full sun daily.
+In hotter regions, I plant myrtles somewhere that provides partial shade during the afternoon.
+South or west-facing areas are ideal for myrtles, in my experience.

 Myrtles also need sheltered areas that protect them from cold winds.
 They require well-draining soils that still hold some moisture.
 Myrtles prefer slightly acidic soils with a pH range between 5.0 and 6.5.
 Soils that are too alkaline can damage myrtle shrubs.